chrisjbrown49/sfm-solver/README.md

 β L₀ c = ℏ
 ```

 where β is the mass-amplitude coupling, L₀ is the subspace radius, c is the speed of light, and ℏ is the reduced Planck constant.

-The constant β is calibrated from the electron mass via m = βA².
+**First-Principles Derivation:** In physical mode, β = M_W ≈ 80.38 GeV (from W boson self-consistency).
+This determines L₀ = ℏ/(βc) = 1/β in natural units.

 ### Four-Term Energy Functional